 Permission is required even in the case of a like for like replacement of a building, so it is wise to ensure you have planning permission before commencing the demolition of an existing house.

 Generally, any building which requires planning permission is also required to comply with building regulations.
 Thus you can use a small building, not exceeding 30m2 as an office, workroom, gym or other incidental use, however, if you plan to use the building for sleeping accommodation, it will need both planning permission* and building regulations approval.
-Please click here for further guidance.
+Please visit the planning portal for further guidance.

 Mobile homes are required to comply with the definitions set out in the Caravan Sites and Control of Development Act 1960 and the Caravan Sites Act 1968.